GuiloScion/NexusOS/docs/wiki/03-how-a-pc-boots.md

 1. Print a longer message with a loop (`int 0x10` in a loop over a string).
 2. Read a second sector from the disk with `int 0x13` and jump to it.

-That second step — load more code and jump to it — *is* the heart of a bootloader.
+That second step, load more code and jump to it, *is* the heart of a bootloader.
 Once you can do that reliably, you're ready to leave the cramped 16-bit world behind.